-Standard License for both beats.
+Standard License for all three beats.

 Slow jam.
 Acoustic guitars.

 Old school slow jam groove.

 Get these free beats and get notified when new beats are added to the site by joining the Smoothbeatsonly.com mailing list.
 Unsubscribe at any time.

 Complete your payment safely and securely online using PayPal.com.
 A PayPal account is completely optional.
 If you don't have a PayPal account, you can pay using your debit or credit card.